Closed

 Building on this foundation, the project sets out a clear ambition: advancing integrated water resources management, with a particular focus on shared transboundary systems.
 By assessing the potential of surface and groundwater to support socio-economic development, the initiative seeks to enable IGAD member States to engage collectively in a coordinated approach.
 This vision aspires to secure water availability, strengthen regional cooperation, and enhance resilience to the growing impacts of climate change.

-- Development of thematic maps
+- Development of thematic maps (topographic, geological, hydrological, and land use)

-- Establishment of a regional database
+- Development of a regional database of over 80,000 water points